mysuperlink/Javascript-concepts/README.md

 Arrow function vs Function definition (normal)

     Arrow functions are implicit return
-    Function definitions are explicit return where return statement is used in body
+    Function definitions are explicit return where return statement is not used in body

     Explicit return
         An explicit return is a function where the return keyword is used in its body.